sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 }
 ```

-This runs pretty quick (1.521 seconds), but it's of course only checking the 2 hard-coded sample passwords against 5 million digests.
+This runs and finishes correctly and pretty quickly (1.521 seconds), which is pretty awesome!
+But it's of course only checking the 2 hard-coded sample passwords against 5 million digests.
 [Version 7 of the HIBP password database](https://haveibeenpwned.com/Passwords) has 613 million.
-If it takes 1.521 seconds to check against 5 million, that's 3 minutes for all 613 million, and plus we have to go back to check any "maybes" we find.
+If it takes 1.521 seconds to check against 5 million, that's 3 minutes for all 613 million, and plus we still have to go back to check any and all "maybes" we find.

 ## Putting this code into Medic

 Undeterred, I opened Medic and adapted the code above into the project.

 A note here: In order not to to use too much system memory, Medic reads 5.5 million password digests into system memory at a time.
-Each of these batches is 5.5 million is called a "chunk" in the code.
-I figured that was about a good size for a filter, so I would be making a filter of each chunk, then checking every entry against that filter in search of "maybes".
+Each of these batches of 5.5 million is called a "chunk" in the code.
+I figured that was also a good size for a filter(?), so I would be making a filter of each chunk, then checking every entry against that filter in search of "maybes".

-To keep things simple, I wanted to use a binary fuse filter to return a `bool`, where `false` meant there is definitely no matches found (i.e. none of the passwords in this chunk were found in the breached password file) and `true` meant there was at least one "maybe."
+To keep things simple, I wanted to use a binary fuse filter to return a `bool`, where `false` meant there is definitely no matches found in the given chunk (i.e. none of the passwords in this chunk were found in the breached password file) and where `true` meant there was at least one "maybe."

-First, I inserted an `if` statement at the top of my `check_this_chunk` function:
+First, I inserted an `if` statement at the top of my `check_this_chunk` function to act as a sort of short circuit:

 ```rust
 fn check_this_chunk(entries: &[Entry], chunk: &[String]) -> io::Result<Vec<Entry>> {